 Indian Garden Campground

 At last Indian Garden Campground came into view.
 This was the midway point on the Bright Angel Trail.
 The campground itself is a mini oasis of mature cottonwood trees and prickly pear cactus.
-Campsites are scattered around the cottonwood groves, some with small shelters to shade the tents.
-Here in early March, there were only a few hikers camped.
+Campsites scattered around the cottonwood groves, some with small shelters shading the tents.
+Here in early March, only a few hikers camped.
 A large group had set up their tents off to the side of the campground near the creek, while the rest of the sites were mostly vacant.

-Once our camp was set up, we explored our surroundings.
+With our camp set up, we explored our surroundings.
 The late afternoon was quiet, peaceful.
 We followed a well-worn trail that led to an expansive view of the campground.
 The low sun shone on the canyon walls of the distant North Rim.

 Because it was late in the day when we arrived at Indian Garden, we missed an opportunity to explore one of the shorter, and some say, best Grand Canyon hikes; the trail to Plateau Point.
 This 3 mile, out and back side trip from Indian Garden takes you out to an exposed spot high above the Colorado River.
 The views of the river are said to be absolutely stunning.
 I wish we had taken the time to do Plateau Point.

 The Elusive Plateau Point

 I’ve actually made a couple of attempts at Plateau Point.
 I took a trip to the Grand Canyon with my wife Heather, on her 30th birthday.
 We planned to hike to Indian Gardens and Plateau Point as a long day trip, but she blew her knee just after the 3 mile rest hut, putting an end to that attempt.
 She was terribly upset that she had been defeated by a four billion year old scar in the earth.
 On her 30th birthday!
 Sometimes it sucks to get old…